Place Saint-Michel: Description

 The northern end of the Place Saint-Michel, the end closer to the river, is on the left-bank side of the Pont Saint-Michel, which crosses sixty-two metres of water to reach the island, Île de la Cité.
 At this point, the Place Saint-Michel is formed by the convergence of four streets: two quais along the Seine, the Quai Saint-Michel and the Quai des Grands-Augustins, and the Boulevard Saint-Michel and the Rue Danton, which arrive at angles.

 As one proceeds southward along the Rue Danton, addresses on either side of the street are 'Place Saint-Michel' addresses.
 This continues until one approaches the Rue Saint-André des Arts, which enters from the right, when the addresses become 'Place Saint-André des Arts' addresses.
-Only south of this place, is the name, Rue Danton, applied.
-So, one may suppose that the southern end of the Place Saint-Michel is on the street that becomes Rue Danton, about sixty metres north of the intersection with the Rue Saint-André des Arts.
+Only south of this square is the name 'Rue Danton' applied.
+So, one may suppose that the southern end of the Place Saint-Michel is on the street that becomes the Rue Danton, about sixty metres north of the intersection with the Rue Saint-André des Arts.

 The Place Saint-Michel was enlarged, as part of Baron Haussmann's restructuring of Paris, to form a suitable bridgehead for the new, wider Pont Saint-Michel.

 The square's location permits a view of some of the monuments of the Île de la Cité, including Sainte-Chapelle and the Palais de Justice.